 Healthy feet don't just happen.
 In fact, I’m here to tell you that planning to prevent foot pain should be part of your every day life.
 Whether you're spending the day running errands, heading to a party, or simply spending the whole day behind a desk, you need to make smart decisions BEFORE your feet hurt if you don't wan't to pay the price later.

-While you might be tempted to try on the latest fashions in your high heels, it’s a really bad idea.
+And, by the way, while you might be tempted to live your best life in the hottest high heels, just know that it’s a really bad idea.
 Not only will your feet ache by the end of the day, but you’ll also be leaving yourself open to ankle sprains and other injuries.

-Follow these tips and I’m fairly certain your feet will feel great as we leave Black Friday behind and head into the rush of December holiday madness.
-But if for some reason you find yourself experiencing foot pain after your marathon shopping, come see your Houston podiatrist at Tanglewood Foot Specialists as soon as possible.
+Follow these tips and I’m fairly certain your feet will feel great, today and every day.
+But if for some reason you find yourself experiencing foot pain that won't succumb to my genius healing tips, come see your Houston podiatrist at Tanglewood Foot Specialists as soon as possible.